Leaf Litter 101: The Complete Bioactive Guide for Terrariums

 So, different leaves are arguably better for different setups, but most can benefit from a variety.

-As with substrates, a mix is usually best.
+As with substrates, a mix is often best.

 Seriously, any animal inhabitants are going to appreciate a more natural diversity of leaves in their environment, and they can take advantage of the different qualities that they may offer.